 Project Name

 1 Comea - Journey Program

 2 Needs, Inc. Crisis Food Assistance

 3 Safehouse Victim Emergency Fund

 4 Comea - Women's Dorm

 5 HFH Housing Rehabilitation

-6 HFH Street, Sidewalk, Curb and Gutter
+6 City of Cheyenne-Lincoln Park Sidewalk and ADA Upgrades

 7 Program Administration

-Table 6 - Project Information
+Table 7 - Project Information

-Describe the reasons for allocation priorities and any obstacles to addressing underserved needs

-The allocation of funds is closely aligned with the housing and community development needs identified by the stakeholders and citizens who participated in the development of the Consolidated Plan.
-The primary obstacle to addressing underserved needs is lack of funds.
-The cost of needed improvements to the City far exceeds the City's five-year allocation of HUD block grant funds.
+Describe the reasons for allocation priorities and any obstacles to addressing underserved needs by the stakeholders and citizens who participated in the development of the Consolidated Plan.
+The primary obstacle to addressing underserved needs is the lack of funds.
+The cost of improvements to the city far exceeds the city's five-year allocation of HUD block grant funds.
 The City also faces budgetary constraints associated with the economic downturn and Covid-19.